A Chiastic Reconfiguration Of Zechariah 1-6

 I answered, “I see a flying scroll, twenty cubits long and ten cubits wide.”

 The dimensions of the scroll, 20x10 cubits (around 9.1x4.5 metres), are the same as those of the porch of Solomon's temple (1 Kings 6:3).
-It may be that announcements from the temple to the public, including those regarding punishment under the Law, were made from this porch, so the dimensions probably represent the temple and the Law of the Old Covenant.
+It may be that announcements from the temple to the public, including those regarding punishment under the Law, were made from this porch, so the dimensions presumably represent the temple and the Law of the Old Covenant.
 The Judahites who believed in Christ came under the New Covenant and did not need to fear this scroll, as they were forgiven through Christ's sacrifice on the cross (Hebrews 9:15).
 However those who chose to remain under the Old Covenant were punished according to the Old Covenant Law (Romans 2:12, Hebrews 9:16-22).

 The Judahites of the time who remained under the Old Covenant did not do so out of a sense of faithfulness to God and His Law (see John 5:45-47).
 They rejected Christ because of their wickedness and so that they could exploit the Law for their own benefit (Matt.
 23); for this, they and their families were cruelly purged.